Skip to main content

 Balancing Privacy With Performance

-• Pruning to remove unused parameters.
+• Pruning removes unnecessary parameters.

 How Regulations Are Accelerating the Shift